-This Meyer lemon olive oil cake is fragrant, delicious, and bright yellow like the Greek sun.
-With lemon juice and zest, delicate extra virgin olive oil, and a hint of vanilla, served with whipped cream and berries it is an easy to make, yet beautiful and sophisticated dessert.
+Our olive oil cake is fragrant, delicious, and bright yellow, like the Greek sun.
+With lemon juice and zest, delicate extra virgin olive oil, and a hint of vanilla, it is an easy-to-make yet beautiful and sophisticated dessert.

 Why this recipe sings